Samith-P/FraudLens/ENV-SECURITY-README.md

 # 🔐 Environment File Security Setup

 ## 📋 Overview
-This directory contains tools for managing and securing environment files in the CipherCop 2025 project.
+This directory contains tools for managing and securing environment files in the FraudLens 2025 project.

 ## 🛠️ Tools Provided